zeinabrahiimi/zeinabrahiimi.github.io/index.md

  </ul>

 <h2 style="color: #038e75;">Hobbies</h2>
-<p style="color: #000;"> When I step away from the academic world, I often immerse myself in English Calligraphy, exercise, and the world of podcasts and audiobooks.</p>
+<p style="color: #000;"> When I step away from the academic world, I often immerse myself in hiking while enjoying listening to podcasts and, every now and then, in English calligraphy! </p>